Survive the Summer: Background

-After "Switch" failed to make a commercial impact in any worldwide music chart, as well as its music video being leaked, Azalea stated Def Jam had abruptly stopped promotion for Digital Distortion.
-Later in 2017, Azalea announced Digital Distortion would be released on 30 July 2017, until conflict between her and then-CEO of Def Jam, Steve Bartels, involving the promotion of further singles including the collaboration with Azealia Banks, and the delay of the album, which prompted Azalea to express her frustration and disappointment on social media.
-Azalea later announced on Twitter the album would have no official release date.
-It was reported many tracks from Digital Distortion were leaked online, which was after Azalea expressed her frustrations towards label executives for "ignoring" her on Snapchat.
-After Digital Distortion being delayed and later cancelled, Azalea departed from Def Jam and signed with Island Records.
+After "Switch" failed to make a commercial impact, as well as its music video being leaked, Azalea stated Def Jam had stopped promotion for Digital Distortion.
+Later in 2017, Azalea announced Digital Distortion would be released on 30 July 2017, until conflict between her and then-CEO of Def Jam, Steve Bartels, involving the promotion of further singles including the collaboration with Azealia Banks, and the delay of the album, lead to the album being pushed back further.
+Azalea expressed her frustration and disappointment at the delays on social media, later announcing on Twitter the album had no official release date.
+After Digital Distortion was delayed further and eventually cancelled, Azalea left Def Jam and signed with Island Records.

-On 2 February 2018 Azalea released her single "Savior".
+On 2 February 2018, Azalea released the single "Savior".
 The single was promoted during the Super Bowl on 4 February 2018.
-The single "Savior" did not make it to the tracklist of Survive the Summer, because it did not fit the theme of the EP, but "may have a home in my album", according to Azalea.
+The single "Savior" did not make it to the tracklist of Survive the Summer, because it did not fit the theme of the EP.
 In an interview with iHeartRadio, she emphasized the song's lyrics being written at a time during her breakup with NBA basketball player Nick Young, and her career she "was used to [...] had abruptly stopped".
 On 6 July 2018, "Kream" was released as the first single, along with the promotional single, "Tokyo Snow Trip".
 On 3 August 2018, Survive the Summer was released for digital download and streaming worldwide.